-You are not able to cut the Crossrope Get Lean to a custom length, but Crossrope has a plethora of sizes available for purchase.
-This model stands out with its quick-release interchangeable ¼ lb and ½ lb braided steel PVC coated ropes.
-The ¼ lb is excellent for cranking up your skipping speed while the ½ lb is ideal for adding resistance to your workout routine.
+You cannot cut the Crossrope Get Lean to a custom length, but this model has multiple sizing options available for purchase.
+The Crossrope sets itself apart from the rest with its quick-release interchangeable ¼ lb and ½ lb braided steel PVC coated ropes.
+The ¼ lb is excellent for cranking up your skipping speed, while the ½ lb is ideal for adding resistance to your workout routine.

 The Pulse Weighted is adjustable in two different ways — you can easily cut the PVC rope to a custom length using nothing more than a pair of scissors, and the weights can be removed from the handles by simply unscrewing the caps and sliding them out.

 Deciding which product is the right one for you can be a complicated task, even for something as seemingly simple as a jump rope.
 We purchased and tested models for all types of applications and at several different price points to determine which are the best for which situations.
-We hope that having read our review that you now have the confidence to buy the one that matches your needs.
+We hope by reading our review that you now have the confidence to buy the one that matches your needs.
 Happy hopping!

 — Austin Palmer and Ross Patton